Water and Wastewater Management in the Home

-Water Demand & Waste
+Water Demand and Waste

 Most of the water production in and around cities goes to private residences, who very often waste it.
-In areas where water is scarce, like Australia and the American Southwest, and it comes from utility companies rather than wells, water companies have become overloaded with demand.
-They are running out of water to supply, at the same time that populations are growing.
+In areas where water is scarce, like Australia and the American Southwest, and it comes from utility companies rather than wells, as water companies have become overloaded with demand.
+They are running out of water to supply at the same time that populations are growing.

 Building new supply sources costs billions of dollars that most governments don't have now.
 Rather than doing more building, it makes better sense to decrease the demand of users by encouraging them to use water more efficiently.